OAuth 2.0 token automatic renewal

 }

-If your application's scenario requires constant background data exchange with Bitrix24 without user involvement, you need to consider storing refresh tokens and the mechanism for their use.
+If your application scenario requires constant background data exchange with Bitrix24 without user involvement, you must plan the storage of refresh tokens and a mechanism for their use.

-As mentioned earlier, the refresh_token remains valid for 180 days.
-This means that if your application does not access Bitrix24 frequently "on its own" to implement application functionality, you only need to contact the authorization server once every 180 days to refresh the stored tokens.
+As previously stated, refresh_token remains valid for 180 days.
+This means that if your application, for some reason, does not contact Bitrix24 "on its own" more frequently to implement application functionality, it is sufficient to contact the authorization server once every 180 days just to renew the retained tokens.

-We have encountered cases where application developers "just in case" called the authorization server to refresh the token before every REST request.
+We have encountered cases where application developers "just in case" first "ping" the authorization server to renew the token before every REST request.
 This is an incorrect scenario that creates unnecessary load.
-The same applies to scenarios with automatic "token refresh" every hour or every day — this is excessive.
+The same applies to scenarios with automatic "token renewal" once an hour, or once a day — this is redundant.

-Moreover, by creating unnecessary load on the authorization server, you risk having your application blocked by automation at some point.
+Moreover, by creating unnecessary load on the authorization server, you risk your application being blocked by automation at some point.

-access_tokenhas become invalid, you will receive the corresponding error in response.
-At this point, you should:- Make a request to the authorization server to obtain a new pair of tokens using the stored
+• Make a request to the authorization server to obtain a new token pair using the saved refresh_token;

-refresh_token; - Save the new pair of tokens on your side;
+• Retain the new token pair on your side;

-- Repeat the request to the REST method with the same parameters as before, but with the new
+• Repeat the REST method request with the same parameters as before, but with the new access_token.